 Exactly one year after I was elected Vice President of Tournaments, I was elected by my team to be the first female president.
-I look back on this fondly not because of my own personal achievements, but because I can proudly say that the team now is still retaining the culture I fought and advocated for even though I’m across the country.
-It is a culture where our debate team is a community where everyone can find their voice, as I did, and a place where each member learns to empower others in and out of our team.
-I led with the goal of making debate a place where my members learn to be empathetic and authentic.
-Perhaps it is because I never saw myself as a debater or a public affairs major that is the very reason why I am more driven than ever to make the most of every opportunity that comes my way and to make my own opportunities in situations where hope seems lost.
+I look back on this fondly not because of my achievements, but because I can proudly say that the team now is still retaining the culture I fought and advocated for, even as I’m across the country, pursuing the next chapter of my career.
+It is a culture where our debate team is a community where everyone can find their voice, as I did, and a place where each member learns to empower others in-and-out of our team.
+I led intending to make debate a place where my members learn to be empathetic and authentic.
+Perhaps it is because I never saw myself as a debater or a public affairs major that is the very reason why I am more driven than ever to proactively create opportunities for myself to learn, make the most of every opportunity that I have, and intentionally hold space for others who are looking for opportunities.

-Never really foreseeing that I would be who I am today also means that my values and perspectives on the field of public affairs and debate is unique from my peers who have always known that they were proficient debaters and wanted to pursue a career in public affairs and law.
+Never foreseeing that I would be who I am today also means that my values and perspectives on the public affairs field and debate are unique from my peers who have always known that they were proficient debaters and wanted to pursue a career in public affairs and law.
 I am better able to empathize with those who see public speaking, debate, or even our current political scene as a daunting scene to enter because I was also one of them.
-I recognize that it is only through inspiring leaders and mentors in my own life that I have been empowered to maximize my full potential which inspires me to be that person for others.
-I am also more open-minded and flexible to change because I, myself pursued such a drastic change in my career path.
+I recognize that it is only through inspiring leaders and mentors in my own life that I have been empowered to maximize my full potential, which inspires me to be that person for others.
+I am also more open-minded and comfortable with change because I, myself, pursued such a drastic change in my career path.

-Though my experience includes interning for the Sergio Jiminez campaign for San Jose City Council, working for over a year at Banana Republic, volunteering on the student board for March for Our Lives San Jose last year, and founding multiple tutoring programs for my community through my church and high school, I would say that the common denominator in everything that I do is the simple goal of making the most of every opportunity that comes my way and seeking to serve authentically above all else.
-Through my experiences, I’m grateful to have had the opportunity to hone and test my gifts of communication, leadership, individualization, strategic planning, and deliberation.
-Whether it’s stepping completely out of my comfort zone into an unfamiliar field, working within a team where I’m the one that has the most learning to do, or being tested as a leader of a challenging team, I aspire to further develop my skills both through the experiences that will come and through the School of Public Affairs Leadership program.
-I ultimately aspire to apply and adapt my leadership style and skills to any community that I join.
+Though my experience now includes founding multiple tutoring programs for my communities and interning, managing, and working for political campaigns, non-profits, university administration, technical consulting start-ups, retail, and financial services, the common denominator is that I do everything with intentionality to make the most of each opportunity and to serve authentically.
+Whether it’s stepping completely out of my comfort zone into an unfamiliar field, working within a team where I’m the one who has the most learning to do, or being tested as a leader of a divided team, I aspire to further refine my skills through the current roles I hold and the future experiences that will come.
+I consistently challenge myself to learn, apply, and adapt my leadership style and skill set to any community I join and serve.

 Leadership to me is not just a simple passion, a position, or a responsibility.
 Leadership to me is service to others.
-I believe that leadership is putting other people’s needs and desires before your own and doing everything in your power to provide your team with the resources they need.
+I believe that leadership is putting other people’s needs and desires before your own and doing everything in your power to provide your team with the resources they need to grow and achieve success.
 I am here to challenge myself to be the best that I can be at all times.
-I am here to support, but I am also here to empower my team and myself to redefining the established limits in our field.
-I look forward to connecting and working with you soon!
+I am here to support, but above all else, I am here to empower my teams and myself to redefine the established limits in our field.
+I look forward to connecting with you soon!